 Tomato (Solanum lycopersicum) a member of the Solanaceae family with a chromosome number of 2n = 24 (Peralta et al., 2005), originated in the Peru–Ecuador–Bolivia region (Rick, 1969).
 It is among the world’s most commercially important vegetables, cultivated widely for fresh consumption as well as for the processed food industry, including sauces, pastes, and canned products.
 Globally, tomato ranks as the second-largest vegetable crop after potato and sweet potato and is the leading crop in canned vegetable production.
-In India, it stands as the third most important vegetable crop, following potato and onion, based on area cultivated and total production.
+In India, it ranks third among vegetable crops, after potato and onion, in terms of area cultivated and total production.
 Tomato, popularly known as ‘love of apple’ in Europe is one of the most widely cultivated vegetables in kitchen and homestead gardens.
 It is a preferred crop among plant breeders because it offers particularly good opportunities for genetic and plant-breeding studies.
 Tomato is a unique crop because it is consumed in both fresh and processed forms and is also valued for its nutritive properties.
 It is a rich source of vitamins such as vitamin A and C, as well as minerals including calcium, potassium, and iron (Saleem et al., 2013).
 The carotenoid lycopene present in tomato acts as a powerful antioxidant, offering various health benefits to humans.
 Raw tomatoes and processed tomato products are especially good sources of lycopene, which has antioxidant properties that help neutralize singlet oxygen molecules generated by free radicals.
 Consequently, tomato has become an important raw material for many processing industries.
 It is often referred to as the “poor man’s apple” because the fruit provides a high concentration of essential nutrients at a relatively low cost (Singh et al., 2004).
-Being so much important crop with respect to its fresh consumption, usage for value added products and high nutritive value, tomato faces a large and growing demand that is often difficult to meet.
+Being such an important crop with respect to its fresh consumption, usage for value-added products, and high nutritional value, tomato faces a great and growing demand that is often difficult to meet.
 It is therefore essential to keep pace with the ever-increasing demand driven by population growth and to ensure nutritional security by enhancing production and availability of this vegetable.
 Therefore, there is a need to develop high-yielding, improved, and stable tomato varieties and hybrids with enhanced yield and quality traits.
 Hybrid development is one of the most prominent approaches used for tomato improvement.
 The success of an outstanding hybrid largely depends on the extent of genetic variability in the parent material and on the nature and magnitude of inheritance (Allard, 1960).
-To estimate the variability present among the genotypes, the phenotypic coefficient of variation (PCV), genotypic coefficient of variation (GCV), heritability, genetic advance, and genetic advance as percent of mean are to be calculated.
+To estimate the variability present among the genotypes, the phenotypic coefficient of variation (PCV), genotypic coefficient of variation (GCV), heritability, genetic advance, and genetic advance as a percent of the mean is to be calculated.
 These parameters together help quantify the amount and nature of genetic variability and guide effective selection for tomato improvement.

 2. Material and methods